paulkarpenko/us-code-ui/uscode/title-20-education/chapter-033-education-of-individuals-with-disabilities.md

   (A) A proposal to prepare personnel in more than 1 low incidence disability, such as deafness and blindness.

-  (B) A demonstration of an effective collaboration between an eligible entity and a local educational agency that promotes recruitment and subsequent retention of highly qualified personnel to serve children with low incidence disabilities.
+  (B) A demonstration of an effective collaboration between an eligible entity and a local educational agency that promotes recruitment and subsequent retention of personnel who meet the applicable requirements described in [section 1412(a)(14) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1412/a/14&num=0&edition=prelim) to serve children with low incidence disabilities.

 (5) **Preparation in use of braille** — The Secretary shall ensure that all recipients of awards under this subsection who will use that assistance to prepare personnel to provide services to visually impaired or blind children that can appropriately be provided in Braille, will prepare those individuals to provide those services in Braille.